-Although ulnar nerve damage is a rare complication of carpal tunnel release surgery, it is important that the incision is kept in line with the radial border of the ring finger.
+Although ulnar nerve damage is a rare complication of carpal tunnel release surgery, the incision must be kept in line with the radial border of the ring finger.

-Ulnar nerve injury can be caused by a number of reasons based on the location of the injury along the nerve, most commonly at the elbow.
+Ulnar nerve injury can be caused by several reasons based on the damage along the nerve, most commonly at the elbow.

 Injury proximal to the lower trunk of the brachial plexus can cause Klumpke’s palsy, an injury to the elbow can cause ulnar tunnel syndrome, and compression in the Guyon’s wrist canal can manifest as a sensory and sensory deficit in the hand.

 Klumpke’s palsy is the manifestation of a lesion of the lower trunk in the brachial plexus.
-Most commonly, lower trunk injuries are the result of an upward force on an infant’s arm, or an upward pull on an adult’s arm.
+Lower trunk injuries result from an upward force on an infant’s arm or an upward pull on an adult’s arm.

-The injury can also be the result of traumatic vaginal delivery with traction on the abducted arm of a baby due to a high birth weight child or a small birth canal.
+The injury can also result from traumatic vaginal delivery with traction on the abducted arm of a baby due to a high birth weight child or a small birth canal.